-In 1956, Frank W. “Sonny” Seiler brought his bulldog to the Georgia football home opener.
+In 1956, Sonny Seiler brought his bulldog to the Georgia football home opener.
 A member of the University of Georgia’s Athletic Association, after seeing a picture of the dog at Sanford Stadium, suggested that the bulldog become Georgia’s mascot.
 Since that day, Uga has been at every Georgia football game, both home and away, and his legend continues to grow.

 From the great Vince Dooley to Mark Richt and Kirby Smart, coaches come and go, but these Bulldog legends last an eternity.
-From the very first Uga to today’s Uga X, here are the best Georgia Bulldog mascots to don the fabled spiked collar of all time:
+From the very first Uga to today’s Uga X, here are the best Georgia Bulldog mascots to don the fabled spiked collar:

 2. Uga III, 1972-90